Create Non-Disclosure Agreement in 4 Easy Steps

-When you are sharing any information of your business pertaining to the technology, licensing, or sale of the product.
+When you are sharing any information about your business pertaining to the technology, licensing, or sale of the product.

 When your employees are given access to confidential information about your business or product.

-When you are giving an offer to someone who can be a potential investor for your business.
+When you are giving an offer to someone who can be a potential investor in your business.

 When you are going to receive any service from a vendor or a business who will access confidential information of your business